LoopKit/loopdocs/docs/version/development.md

 For Dana support, you must build a new feature branch.
 The old feature branches were deleted.

-See [Feature Branch: All Managers](#feature-branch-all-managers) for more information about the branch.
+See [Feature Branch: feat/all-managers](#feature-branch-featall-managers) for more information about the branch.
 Keep reading here for Dana specific status.

 Anyone using Dana pumps must build a new feature branch, feat/all-managers.
 Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).